Computer technology for developing areas

-Computer technology for developing areas is a field focused on using technology to improve the quality of life and support economic development in regions with limited access to resources and infrastructure.
+Computer technology for developing areas is a field focused on using technology to support economic development and improve quality of life in regions with limited access to resources and infrastructure.
 This area of research seeks to address the digital divide, which refers to the gap between those who have access to technology and those who do not, and the resulting inequalities in education, healthcare, and economic opportunities.

 Computer technology is often given to developing areas through donation.
 Many institutions, government, charitable, and for-profit organizations throughout the world give hardware, software, and infrastructure along with the necessary training to use and maintain it all.

-Opportunity
+Technological growth

-Developing countries lag behind other nations in terms of ready access to the internet, though computer access has started to bridge that gap.
-Access to computers, or to broadband access, remains rare for half of the world's population.
-For example, as of 2010, on average of only one in 130 people in Africa had a computer while in North America and Europe one in every two people had access to the Internet.
+Developing countries have historically lagged behind other nations in terms of ready access to technology, though computer access has started to bridge that gap.
+For example, in 2010, an average of only 1 in 130 people in Africa had a computer, while in North America and Europe, 1 in every 2 people had access to the Internet.
 90% of students in Africa had never touched a computer.
-Industrialized countries have an average GNP ten times larger than those of developing countries.
-The per capita GNP of the United States compared to the per capita of India holds a ratio of fifty to zero.
-This may be due to differences in economic priorities and social needs.
-Salaries of clerical staff in developed countries are averaged ten times larger salaries than those in developing countries.
-Purposes and usage of technology varies drastically due to shifts of priority between industrialized and developing countries.
-Underutilization of existing computers continues to be a problem in developing countries.
-Simple designs such as computer memory still have not been implemented or maximized in comparison to industrialized countries today.

-Local networks can provide significant access to software and information even without utilizing an internet connection, for example through use of the Wikipedia CD selection or the eGranary Digital Library.

-Focusing on Africa

-Exploring the introduction of computer technology in Africa

-Africa presents a unique cultural climate for the introduction of computer technology not only because of its diverse population, varied geography and multifaceted issues but also because of it singular challenges.
-Africa is composed of 53 countries many gaining independence since 1950 containing 75 unique ethnic groups and approximately 700 million people.
-It has been colonized and hence influenced strongly by Europeans from France, Portugal, Britain, Spain, Italy and Belgium except for the countries of Ethiopia and Liberia.
-Martin & O'Meara describe Africa's diversity and some of the issues that it presents: ethnicity, geography, rural/urban life styles, family life (class levels), access to developed world products, education, and media.
+Purposes and usage of technology has varied drastically due to shifts of priority between industrialized and developing countries.